BabylonJS/Documentation/content/How_To/audio/Playing_sounds_and_music.md

 );
 ```

-You can find an example here: <Playground id="#6LXPBX" title="Playing Sound Sprites" description="A simple example playing sound sprites."/>
+You can find examples here: <Playground id="#6LXPBX" title="Playing Sound Sprites 1" description="A simple example of playing a portion of a sound file using sound sprites."/>

+and here: <Playground id="#PCY1J#190" title="Playing Sound Sprites 2" description="A simple example of playing a portion of a sound file using sound sprites."/>

 ## Playing several sounds simultaneously and synchronized